alephium/www/src/content/news/alephium-flux-tutorial-winners-54e81bd6064e/index.md

 ### The Process

 A jury of team-members from Flux and Alephium collaborated to pick the winner.
 The judges observed technical depth, accuracy, visual form.
-They also made sure the contributions adhere to <a href="/news/post/alephium-flux-tutorial-contest-81054caf926#6cf2" >the rules and submissions guidelines</a> and applications were bound to the <a href="https://github.com/alephium/community/blob/master/RewardProgramRules.md#eligibility-criteria" >eligibility criterias</a>. **The winners will soon be contacted individually and asked for the necessary information to receive their prizes.**
+They also made sure the contributions adhere to [the rules and submissions guidelines](/news/post/alephium-flux-tutorial-contest-81054caf926#6cf2) and applications were bound to the [eligibility criterias](https://github.com/alephium/community/blob/master/RewardProgramRules.md#eligibility-criteria). **The winners will soon be contacted individually and asked for the necessary information to receive their prizes.**

 ### Thank You